Jays-Home-Assistant-Add-ons/j-addon-influxdb2/influxdb2/DOCS.md

 - Looking at the URL in your browser, the organisation ID is the 16 digit text between the two slashs just to the right of the **orgs** text
 - **fc08dc2f07e50755** is the organization you'll need to use in the yaml configuration based on this URL: http://homeassistant.local:8086/orgs/fc08dc2f07e50755/load-data/tokens

-Now we've got this in place, add the following snippet to your Home Assistant `configuration.yaml` file.
+Next, add the following snippet to your Home Assistant `configuration.yaml` file.

 ```yaml